Get powerful hacking protection

 Does resetting your phone get rid of viruses?

-Yes, a factory reset is one way to potentially remove a virus from an infected mobile device.
+Yes, a factory reset can help remove a virus from an infected mobile device.

 What can a hacker do with your phone number?